Home

 • "Behold, the third time I am ready to come to you; and I will not be burdensome to you: for I seek not yours, but you: for the children ought not to lay up for the parents, but the parents for the children."

 So what is the other side of this issue?
-Why are some Christians against purchasing insurance?
+Why are some Christians be against purchasing insurance?
 For one thing, they think that this shows a lack of faith, and they most often quote passages such as Matthew chapter 6:

 Matthew 6:25-33